CenterForSpatialResearch/conflict_urbanism_puerto_rico_now/01_IntroToQGIS.md

 #### Designing a map
 In order to present these three types of population measures we will now compose a map layout and become familiar with the QGIS map composer.
-The map composer allows you to add a legend, north arrow and scale bar to the map as well as to export our work as a PDF.
+The map composer allows you to add a legend, and north arrow to the map as well as to export our work as a PDF.

 Create a map composition where all three depictions of world populations are values.
 You can adjust the transparency of your data layers using the style menu.
 Experiment with changing the colors of the different layers to become more familiar with the style menus for raster and vector layers.